tshepang/blog-movies/content/movies/Cloudy With A Chance Of Meatballs (2009).rst

 annoying moments where the town inhabitants treat this hero unfairly, like the moment where they attempt to attack him when something goes wrong with his food-making machine.
-It's fine when they are shallow and stupid, but it annoys me a little when the writers makes them that `unappreciative`__.
+It's fine when they are shallow and stupid, but it gets unbearable when the writers makes them so `unappreciative`__.
 One other not-too-kool thing is when these writers push the boundaries of fantasy way too far when the food surrounding the machine gain awareness, attacking the heroes to trying to shut the